blittable/rustup/lesson_two/README.md

 * Rationale for the design
-* Understand immutability and borrowing rules
+* Understand immutability and basic borrowing rules

 ## Lesson: